2025 Guide to AMCAS Work & Activities

 The Work & Activities section of the AMCAS is where you’ll enter extracurricular activities (including job experience) relevant to your future career as a medical student and physician.
 Here are the details you need to know before getting started:

-• Number of experiences: You may enter up to 15 experiences with up to 4 occurrences each.
+• Number of experiences: You may enter up to 15 experiences with up to four occurrences each.
 Occurrences refer to similar events that fit into a single experience (such as multiple honors from the same organization or research projects on a specific area of study).
-3 entries can be marked as your “most meaningful experiences.”
+Three entries can be marked as your “most meaningful experiences.”

 • How experiences show up on your application: Your Work & Activities are arranged in chronological order by default; however, AdComs may reorder them by category or other factors depending on their preferences.
 This section is shown before your personal statement.

 • Edits and additions: Once your AMCAS application is submitted, you will not be able to add more activities or edit those already included.
-You may add and edit entries while working on your application before submitting.
+That being said, you may add and edit entries while working on your application before submitting it.

 • Formatting: No rich formatting will be included in the final submission.
-Use a formatting-free editor like TextEdit on Mac or Notepad on PC to copy and paste later.
+If you plan to copy and paste your experience descriptions into your application, use a formatting-free, text-only word-processing software like TextEdit on Mac or Notepad on PC.
 Avoid bulleted lists or other text formatting, as these will not translate to the application reviewed by admissions committees.

 Work & Activities Categories

-Below are 19 categories (called Experience Types) in the AMCAS Work & Activities section.
-(You may only use one category per experience, so choose wisely.)
+There are 19 AMCAS Work & Activities section categories (called Experience Types).
+You can only use one category per experience, so choose wisely.

 • Artistic Endeavors